Creating Mixed-Product Bundle Discounts for Food & Drink Retailers

 Screenshot showing the Functions menu with Discount option highlighted

-- From your Shopify admin, open the Sway Functions Generator app
+- From your Shopify admin, open the Sway Functions app

 - Click on "Functions" in the main navigation